Brad Stevenson, MD

 Medical School: Medical College of Wisconsin, 2010

 Why SIU?: Affordable housing, good public schools, excellent training.
-I came to SIU because because first, I wanted a good place for my children to grow up. i want them to be safe and have fun.
+I came to SIU because first, I wanted a good place for my children to grow up. i want them to be safe and have fun.
 Part of that is having enough time to spend with them.
 Here at SIU, both faculty and other residents understand my responsibility as a father, so my career goals and family goals are rarely in conflict

 Nathaly François, MD